jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Sometimes, the cost of contacting support and waiting for a response will outweigh the perceived benefit of using your app to the fullest.
 And that' bad!
-That's when you start losing customers.
+That's when customers start looking somewhere else.

 ## Screenshot of Embedding Doc